apache/asterixdb/README.md

 #AsterixDB

-AsterixDB is a full-function BDMS (Big Data Management System) with a rich feature set that distinguishes it from pretty much any other Big Data platform that's out and available today.
-We believe that its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
+AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
+Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has:

  * A semistructured NoSQL style data model (ADM) resulting from extending JSON with object database ideas
  * An expressive and declarative query language (AQL) that supports a broad range of queries and analysis over semistructured data